BardezAnAvatar/BGEE-Caster-Crafting/.research/Wands/wands-plans.md

 ## Usability Flags
 It's easy enough to ask the user what they want to do"
-- Option: Let casters only use wands
+- Option: Let matching casters only use wands
 - Option: Let certain wands be usable by any class
+- Option: Let anyone use wands